 Adjunct Professors: S. Abbott-Jamieson (NOAA), M. Butler, T. Cederstrom, C. Crain (LTG Associates), S. Fiske (NOAA), A. Froment, S. Huertin-Roberts, J. Kunen (USAID), B. Little (National Park Service), F. McManamon (National Park Service), M. Mieri (Smithsonian), C. Puentes-Markides, D. Russell (USAID), J. Schablitsky (MD SHA), J. Schneider, R. Sobel (Smithsonian), N. Tashima (LTG Associates), R. Winthrop (BLM)

-Professors Emeriti: M. Agar, E. Chambers, N. Gonzalez, F. Jackson, T. Whitehead
+Professors Emeriti: M. Agar, E. Chambers, J. Freidenberg, N. Gonzalez, F. Jackson, T. Whitehead

 The primary advisor for students in the Anthropology major is the Undergraduate Advisor.
 The advisor is available to students during appointments, walk-in hours, and by phone and email.
 The advisor is responsible for helping students plan their successful completion of the Anthropology major.
 Students will work with the advisor for an orientation to the department, status on degree progress, administrative approval for special course enrollment, academic audits, and graduation clearance.
 In addition, students should consider the Undergraduate Advisor a resource for general academic and career advice during their time at Maryland.

 The office of the Undergraduate Advisor is supervised and supported by the Director of Undergraduate Studies (a faculty member) in the Department of Anthropology.
 In addition, all faculty members in the department may serve as faculty advisors to students.
 For more information, or to contact the Director of Undergraduate Studies or Undergraduate Advisor, please call 301-405-1423 or go to www.bsos.umd.edu/anth.